Pakistan: Drug firms head for closure amid economic crisis – DW – 03/02/2023

 Faltering economy

-However, Prime Minister Shahbaz Sharif's administration is not accepting the industry's request for a 38.5% across–the–board medicine price hike, fearing a public backlash as inflation already jumped to about 31.5%.
+But Prime Minister Shahbaz Sharif's administration is not accepting the industry's request for a 38.5% across–the–board medicine price hike, fearing a public backlash as inflation has already jumped to about 31.5%.

 Pakistanis struggle to fuel everyday life

-DRAP recently approved a slight hike in the prices of 19 medicines, including pain relievers and fever reducers — a move rejected by the industry as insufficient.
+DRAP did recently approve a slight hike in the prices of 19 medicines, including pain relievers and fever reducers — a move rejected by the industry as insufficient.

-Bukhari said the production of some pharmaceutical products had become unfeasible as the value of the US dollar jumped from 230 Pakistani rupees to around 270 rupees in a matter of weeks, while fuel rates and utility charges were also escalating.
+Bukhari said the production of some pharmaceutical products had become unfeasible as the value of the US dollar had jumped from 230 to around 270 Pakistani rupees in a matter of weeks, while fuel rates and utility charges were also escalating.

 "Four pharmaceutical MNCs [multinational companies] have already left the country and another has gone for force majeure, while 40 local companies have formally told us that they're heading for a shutdown due to the unaffordable cost of production," he said.